 Concentrate your energy whenever you can on the other supports – finding a good doctor, a therapist, social support, maintaining stable housing etc. Be aware of the limitations of crisis services and don’t get hooked on the idea they can offer a solution that they can’t.

 Crisis services can be frankly a horrible place to work.
 Any kind of front-line work like this has a lot of people having the worst days of their lives, feeling totally overwhelmed and miserable.
 If you have a positive experience, be sure to let that person or the service know that what they’ve done has made a difference.
 Treat them with respect and dignity.
 We need to look after the good folks in these kinds of roles so they stay around and look after the next person.
 On the flipside, if you have a terrible experience and have the time/energy, make a complaint.
 Be clear about what you wanted and what you didn’t like.
 It won’t change the world, but it can be part of culture changes.

 8. Maintain credibility

 As a friend, family member, or carer, you may be quite surprised to find how little your opinion counts.
 This holds true in my experience, even if you have extensive experience and qualifications in mental health.
-If ACIS or any other service decides that you are jumpy and overly anxious, it will be next to impossible to get them to take you seriously.
+That can be a shock.
+If Mental Health Triage or any other service decides that you are overly anxious/unreliable it will be next to impossible to get them to take you seriously.
 The heart-wrenching thing is that there is basically no accountability in mental health.
 If your person kills themselves after you spent days arguing they should be in hospital, it is extremely unlikely anyone will be held to account for it.
 Additionally, we are in a no-win situation where suicide is often considered to be proof the person was beyond assistance anyway.
 This means you are far more invested in the outcome then nearly anyone else you will speak to – often including the person you’re worried about.